Robinlovelace/open-gat/README.md

 happened in fields including machine learning (e.g. Abadi et al. 2016) and web development (e.g. Grinberg 2018; Wickham 2020)?
 Only time and much-needed further research into the topic will tell.
-Regardless of the answer, this paper has conclusively found that that high-performance and innovative open source solutions are already available in the ‘ecological niche’ of geographic analysis for transport planning.
+Regardless of the answer, this paper has conclusively found that high-performance and innovative open source solutions are already available in the ‘ecological niche’ of geographic analysis for transport planning.
 The nascent and rapidly evolving nature of open source transport planning